 Ash Wednesday: Beginning the self-reflective season of Lent, Ash Wednesday is a solemn reminder of our own mortality: From dust we are made and to dust we shall return.
 We provide ‘Ashes to Go” on the curbside during rush hour in the morning and evening.

-Wednesdays in Lent: We observe Evening Prayer Around the Cross and reflect of the brokenness of our lives, our communities, and creation, and give that brokenness over to God.
+Wednesdays in Lent: We observe Evening Prayer each Wednesday evening and reflect of the brokenness of our lives, our communities, and creation, and give that brokenness over to God.

 Holy Week: The week before Easter is a time of high-drama in the life of the church, as we re-encounter Jesus' passion (his trial and death) and enter fully into the darkness of human brokenness.
 On Palm Sunday/Sunday of the Passion, we ride with Jesus into Jerusalem as He faces betrayal and the cross.
-On Maundy Thursday, we specially observe the last supper with the disciples and the washing of feet as a sign of humility and service.
-On Good Friday, our sanctuary is open all day for neighbors to come in and pray and meditate in the awe of the cross.
-We observe Good Friday with worship in the evening.
+On Maundy Thursday, we specially observe the last supper with the disciples.
+On Good Friday, we worship in the evening with the Stations of the Cross.